 The minor in Design + Environmental Analysis provides students with an understanding of evidence-based design practices and principles.
-Students learn design thinking strategies, how research informs the design process, and how they can make a difference to create healthy and sustainable futures by design.
-The DEA minor is meant to help prepare students to design more holistically in response to today’s complex challenges and opportunities.
+Students learn design thinking strategies, how research informs the design process, and how they can make a difference to responsive and responsible design solutions for a rapidly changing world.

 This program is offered through the Department of Human Centered Design.